Rikarin/preactor/docs/src/content/docs/getting-started/installation.md

 **Preactor** supports Unity's Addressables system, allowing for efficient asset management and asynchronous loading.
 Here’s how to use it with your Preactor-rendered prefabs:

 1. Place your prefab with the `Preact Renderer` component into an **Addressable Group** along with its corresponding `index.js` file.

 2. These assets can now be packaged, distributed, and loaded asynchronously as part of your Addressables workflow.

 ### Benefits:
 - **Seamless Updates:** With this setup, you can push game updates that include new UI views or UI changes without needing to release a new version through app distribution platforms like the App Store or Google Play.
 - **Flexible Delivery:** Addressables allow your game to load only the necessary assets on-demand, optimizing performance and reducing initial download size.

+## Troubleshooting

+### Common Issues

+#### Package Installation Fails
+- Ensure you have Git installed and properly configured
+- Check your network connection
+- Verify you have the correct permissions to install packages in Unity

+#### JavaScript Compilation Errors
+- Make sure Node.js and npm are properly installed
+- Run `pnpm install` in the Preactor directory to ensure all dependencies are installed
+- Check for syntax errors in your TypeScript files

+#### Preactor Renderer Not Working
+- Verify that the Preactor Global object exists in your scene
+- Check that the path to your JavaScript file is correct
+- Look for errors in the Unity console related to JavaScript execution

+#### Addressables Integration Issues
+- Ensure you have the Addressables package installed in your Unity project
+- Verify that both the prefab and its corresponding JavaScript file are in the same Addressable group

+## Next Steps

+Now that you have Preactor installed and configured, you can:

+1. Check out the [Examples](/examples/button) to see how to create UI components
+2. Learn about [Localization](/examples/localization) to make your UI support multiple languages
+3. Explore [Extensions](/examples/extensions) to see how to extend Preactor's functionality

+For more advanced usage, refer to the [Reference](/reference) section.